 To give us some idea of fluctuating fortunes we ask what things were like ten years ago.
 Some persons aged 35 or over will have been at home in their parents' households ten years ago and therefore we have to find what was the composition of the household.
 In any case, we require an estimate of the total money flowing into the household, and the number of adults and children that were supported at that time.
 Give the informant time to recollect.
-And check that income includes pensions, family allowances, etc. Fortunately, the informant will already have some idea of what you are after from the detailed questions asked earlier.
+And check that income includes pensions, family allowances, etc.

+Fortunately, the informant will already have some idea of what you are after the state of the state named 13 years.